MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-B-Taking-Possession-Transportation-Sale-Purchase-Barter-Exportation-Importation-Wildlife-Plants/part-17-Endangered-Threatened-Wildlife-Plants/subpart-I-Interagency-Cooperation/section-17.95.md

 Nevada, White Pine County.
 Each of the following springs and outflows plus surrounding land areas for a distance of 50 feet from these springs and outflows:

-Preston Big Spring and associated outflows within T12N, R61E, NE1/4 Sec.
+Preston Big Spring and associated outflows within T12N, R61E, NE 1/4 Sec.
 2.

-Lund Spring and associated outflows within T11N, R62E, NE1/4 of NE1/4 of Sec.
-4; T12N, R62E, S1/2 of SE1/4 Sec.
+Lund Spring and associated outflows within T11N, R62E, NE 1/4 of NE 1/4 of Sec.
+4; T12N, R62E, S 1/2 of SE 1/4 Sec.
 33.

 Note: